Malta and Cyprus EU passport sales under fire

 The golden passport and visa schemes all too-often acted as "a gateway for money laundering and organised crime" into the EU financial system, Markus Ferber, a German centre-right deputy, who helped draft the recommendations, said.

-EU states are not bound to take the ideas forward - and diluted related ones from the European Commission last year.
+EU states are not bound to take the ideas forward - and recently diluted related ones from the European Commission.

-But the EP report bore the weight of one year of research by a special committee set up in times of mass-scale leaks on financial fraud, bank scandals of historic proportions, and murders of journalists who tried to expose them.
+But the EP report bore the weight of one year of research by a special committee set up in times of mass-scale leaks on financial fraud, bank scandals of vast proportions, and murders of journalists who tried to expose them.

-Malta and Cyprus have already sold about 6,000 national and EU passports in recent years in "schemes ... that potentially pose a high risk to the integrity" of European financial due diligence, the MEPs said.
+Malta and Cyprus have already sold about 6,000 national and EU passports in "schemes ... that potentially pose a high risk to the integrity" of European financial due diligence, the MEPs said.

 Both of these, as well as several of the golden residency schemes, "have been used profusely by Russian citizens and by citizens from countries under Russian influence," they added.

-The risk of money-laundering aside, "these schemes may serve Russian citizens included in the sanctions list adopted after the illegal annexation of Crimea by Russia ... as a means to avoid EU sanctions," they also said.
+The risk of money-laundering aside, "these schemes may serve Russian citizens included in the sanctions list adopted after the illegal annexation of Crimea [from Ukraine] by Russia ... as a means to avoid EU sanctions," they also said.

 Malta looked especially worrying, the MEPs found, because it failed to stop money-laundering by Azerbaijan and Russia in the now-defunct Pilatus Bank and because senior Maltese officials were connected to a shady energy project.